 Our success will depend, in part, on the acceptance of our RxSight system as safe, effective and, with respect to doctors, cost-effective.
 We cannot predict how quickly, if at all, patients, doctors, or payors will accept our RxSight system or, if accepted, how frequently it will be used.
 Our RxSight system and planned or future products we may develop or market may never gain broad market acceptance for some or all of our targeted indications.
 Patients, doctors must believe that our products offer benefits over alternative treatment methods.
 To date, a substantial majority of our product sales and revenue have been derived from a limited number of customers who have adopted our RxSight system.
-Our future growth and profitability largely depend on our ability to increase doctors' awareness of our system and our products and on the willingness of patients, doctors to adopt them.
-These parties may not adopt our products unless they are able to determine, based on experience, clinical data, medical society recommendations and other analyses, that our products are safe, effective and, with respect to providers, cost-effective, on a stand-alone basis and relative to competitors' products.
-Patients, doctors must believe that our products offer benefits over alternative treatment methods.
+Our future growth and profitability largely depend on our ability to increase doctors' awareness of our system and our products and on experience, clinical data, medical society recommendations and other analyses, that our products are safe, effective and, with respect to providers, cost-effective, on a stand-alone basis and relative to campetitors' products.
+Patients, doctors must believe that our products of rease, actors the and use products offer benefits over alternative treatment methods.
 Even if we are able to raise awareness, doctors tend to be slow in changing their medical treatment practices and may be hesitant to select our products for recommendation to their patients for a variety of reasons, including:

-- · long-standing relationships with competing companies and distributors that sell other products; - · competitive response and negative selling efforts from providers of alternative products; - · lack of experience with our products and concerns that we are relatively new to market; - · lack or perceived lack of sufficient clinical evidence, including long-term data, supporting safety or clinical benefits; - · time commitment and skill development that may be required to gain familiarity and proficiency with our products;
+- · long-standing relationships with competing companies and distributors that sell other products; - · competitive response and negative selling efforts from providers of alternative products; - · lack of experience with our products and concerns that we are relatively new to market; - · lack or perceived lack of sufficient clinical evidence, including long-term data, supporting safety or clinical benefits; - time commitment and skill development that may be required to gain familiarity and proficiency with our products;

-- patient confusion regarding the wide range of commercially available premium IOL offerings and their ability to deliver promised results at near, middle and far distances without reliance on spectacles; - patient reticence to select a premium IOL due to nonperformance and adverse side effects associated with competing products in the market: - patient non-compliance with the RxSight system requirement to wear protective glasses following surgery until the LAL is locked to avoid UV exposure and an unintended change to the LAL, resulting in patient dissatisfaction with the results and possible need to remove the LAL; and - an inability to generate patient referral due to dissatisfaction with results obtained through treatment with our products, the out-of-pocket cost of treatments using our products or otherwise.
+- patient confusion regarding the wide range of commercially available premium IOL offerings and their ability to deliver promised results at near, middle and far distances without reliance on spectacles; - patient reticence to select a premium IOL due to nonperformance and adverse side effects associated with competing products in the market; - patient non-compliance with the RxSight system requirement to wear protective glasses following surgery until the LAL is locked to avoid UV exposure and an unintended change to the LAL, resulting in patient dissatisfaction with the results and possible need to remove the LAL; and - an inability to generate patient referral due to dissatisfaction with results obtained through treatment with our products, the out-of-pocket cost of treatments using our products or otherwise.